DataDog/documentation/content/en/getting_started/integrations/google_cloud.md

 ## Overview

 Integrating your Google Cloud projects with Datadog allows you to monitor metrics from your GCE and GKE compute instances within the Datadog platform.
-This guide provides an overview of how to quickly get started with the Datadog Google Cloud integration.
+This guide provides an overview of how to get started with the Datadog Google Cloud integration.

 ## Prerequisites
 1) Create a [Datadog account][1]